Forecasting: Principles and Practice

 ggplot2, as well as all the data used in the book.
 The

 fpp2 package requires at least version 8.0 of the

 ggplot2 package for all graphics.
 If you want to learn how to modify the graphs, or create your own

-ggplot2 graphics that are different from the examples shown in this book, please either read the ggplot2 book, or do the ggplot2 course on DataCamp.
+ggplot2 graphics that are different from the examples shown in this book, please either read the ggplot2 book (Wickham 2016), or do the ggplot2 course on the DataCamp online learning platform.

 There is also a DataCamp course based on this book which provides an introduction to some of the ideas in Chapters 2, 3, 7 and 8, plus a brief glimpse at a few of the topics in Chapters 9 and 11.

 The book is different from other forecasting textbooks in several ways.

 - It is free and online, making it accessible to a wide audience.

 - It uses R, which is free, open-source, and extremely powerful software.